JetBrains/fleet-sdk-gradle-plugin/README.md

 [![official JetBrains project](https://jb.gg/badges/official.svg)][jb:github]
 [![Twitter Follow](https://img.shields.io/twitter/follow/jetbrains_fleet?style=flat&logo=twitter)][jb:twitter]

-# Fleet SDK Gradle Plugins
+# JetBrains Fleet SDK Gradle Plugins

-The Fleet SDK is a collection of plugins for the [Gradle][gradle] build system to help to configure your environment for building and publishing plugins for [JetBrains Fleet][fleet:website].
+The JetBrains Fleet SDK is a collection of plugins for the [Gradle][gradle] build system to help to configure your environment for building and publishing plugins for [JetBrains Fleet][fleet:website].

 ## Getting started

-1. Use the [Fleet Theme Plugin template][fleet:theme-plugin-template-repository] to bootstrap your plugin's repository
+1. Use the [JetBrains Fleet Theme Plugin template][fleet:theme-plugin-template-repository] to bootstrap your plugin's repository
 2. Specify in `my-theme-plugin/build.gradle.kts` (you will find commented out value to replace in that file)
     1. your plugin `fleetPlugin.id`
     2. your plugin `fleetPlugin.metadata.readableName`